B71 Sandoy: Pre-season row, relegation and manager-shifts (2008–2009)

-The 2008 season was kicked off with B71 once again being named underdogs, but this time B71 didn't provide many surprises.
+The 2008 season was kicked off with B71 once again being named underdogs, but this time B71 provided few surprises.
 Instead they went on a losing streak, only to salvage the first half of the season on the finishing line, when they played convincingly and won three of their last matches.

 B71 had been unsettled pre-season, with the departure and absence of many key-players.
 The most prominent of which was one Magnus Olsen.
 There was much controversy and tension between B71 and B36 regarding the player in question.
 Allegations of tapping up and player-poaching echoed from the B71 camp, while B36 kept refuting the claims, suggesting that the B71 board had been notified of the club's interest in Magnus.

 This resulted in many appeals and re-appeals to the highest footballing authority in The Faroe Islands, FSF.
 B71 were eventually deemed to have no case and Magnus Olsen's much coveted player license was transferred to B36.

 Apart from Magnus Olsen, players including Hanus Clementsen, Jóhannis Jensen and Clayton Soares were all ruled out, while successful defender Anders Rasmussen had left, during pre-season.

 Three games into the season, B71's talented young winger Rasmus Nielsen was injured in a bout with Fróði Benjaminsen and would be out for the entire first half of the season.